VadimEp622/angular-ms-books/README.md

 - Docker file is divided into layers, in latest (2023~2024) recommended way, for maximum leverage of docker's caching, for faster subsequent docker builds.

-- docker-compose file, configures the app service and the database service, and persists the database and it's contents, through future app builds
+- docker-compose file, configures the app service and the database service, and persists the database and it's contents, through future deployment builds